Educational Administration and Foundations - Higher Education Administration

-- have at least two years experience in higher education or in a related agency/organization.
+Submit an updated resume that shows at least two years of experience in higher education or in a related agency/organization.

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.

 To be eligible for an assistantship a student must, generally,